Soil biomantle: Dynamic denudation, bioturbation and soil biomantle formation

 The biomantle is an organic-rich near-surface layer in which bioturbation is a dominant process, with all other biological and more traditional soil processes normally being subsidiary (e.g., organic matter productions, eluviations-illuviations, weathering-biochemical transformations, wind and water erosions-depositions, freeze-thaw, dilations-contractions, shrink-swell, gravity movements, geochemical-capillary surface-wickings and precipitations, etc.).
 The expression dynamic denudation is the sum of all these processes, with bioturbation and organic impacts commonly dominant.

-The role of plants in soil formation is undisputedly great, both agronomically and silviculturally, and is well appreciated and reasonably well understood by geomorphologists, pedologists, soil scientists, farmers, gardeners, and others.
-However, the role of animals in soil formation, and in creating soil and soil horizons, and creating various soil-landscape entities (biomantles, Mima mounds, stone lines, etc.), has poorly understood until recently.
+Plants play a key role in soil formation, both agronomically and silviculturally, and this role is reasonably well understood by geomorphologists, pedologists, soil scientists, farmers, gardeners, and others.
+However, the role of animals in soil formation, and in creating soil and soil horizons, and creating various soil-landscape entities (biomantles, Mima mounds, stone lines, etc.), has been poorly understood until recently.

 Wilkinson and Humphreys offer evidence that "bioturbation appears to be the most active pedogenic process operating in many soils."
 While probably close to the mark, research over multiple decades strongly indicates that bioturbation is the dominant process in the upper part of most soils, notable exceptions possibly being vertisols and cryosols, where shrink-swell and freeze-thaw processes, respectively, appear dominant.